 You can either mix it all together and refrigerate it overnight before baking, or bake it, let it cool, and then refrigerate.

-For best results, if you have left-over bread pudding, store in an airtight container for up to 5 days, in the refrigerator.
+For best results, if you have left-over bread pudding, cool it until becomes room temperature and store in an airtight container (or cover the dish with plastic wrap) for up to 5 days, in the refrigerator.

 Old-Fashioned Bread Pudding